hargoniX/bachelor/thesis/thesis.typ

 While the transmit procedure does introduce additional complexity through the cleanup procedure, verifying this procedure was not possible with Kani as we will discuss in @limitations.
-Thus we limit ourselves to specifying and verifying the correctness of the transmit procedure without cleanup.
+Thus we limit ourselves to specifying and verifying the correctness of the transmit procedure without cleanup, stubbing it to a noop in our Kani proof harnesses.
 The proof ends up working very similarly to the receive one:

 #definition("Valid transmit read descriptor")[
     We call a transmit read descriptor valid iff: